google/glog/README.rst

 If you are comparing C strings (:cpp:`char *`), a handy set of macros performs case sensitive as well as case insensitive comparisons - ``CHECK_STREQ``, ``CHECK_STRNE``, ``CHECK_STRCASEEQ``, and ``CHECK_STRCASENE``.
 The CASE versions are case-insensitive.
-You can safely pass :cpp:`NULL` pointers for this macro.
-They treat :cpp:`NULL` and any non-:cpp:`NULL` string as not equal.
-Two :cpp:`NULL`\
+You can safely pass :cpp:`nullptr` pointers for this macro.
+They treat :cpp:`nullptr` and any non-:cpp:`nullptr` string as not equal.
+Two :cpp:`nullptr`\
 s are equal.

 Note that both arguments may be temporary strings which are destructed